 Soil

-Gopher plant is not particular about soil and grows in any soil type, provided it’s well-draining.
+Gopher plant is not particular about soil and grows in any type of desert soil, provided it’s well-draining.

 Other Location Considerations